BenBruyneel/ChemicalsDB/README.md

 "C:\Program Files\R\R-3.6.3\bin\R.exe" -e "shiny::runApp('N:/Chemical log/application/chemicalDB', launch.browser = TRUE)"

-It's far from perfect but works better than working directly with excel.
+Final Note:

+I'm well aware that excel together with R & shiny is not the easiest/most convenient way of dealing with an inventory/database.
+Much more logical would obviously be a proper database with php/sql interface, but as said before they work with excel here and it's not up to me to change that.
+This shiny app is far from perfect but works a lot nicer than excel.

 Any questions/comments?
 Let me know...
 [Ben Bruyneel](mailto:bruyneel.ben@gmail.com)